Sam-Bieberich/489/README.md

 #489 Labs

+Hw 1 not turned in

+Hw 2 due (not turned in yet) on 2/14

-Lab 1 included so far
+Lab 1 turned in